liske/snmd-core/doc/appx_mosquitto.rst

     protocol websockets

 .. hint::
-    If SNMD is exposed you should setup a reverse proxy which enforces authentication (see also :ref:`appx-nginx`) and prevent direct MQTT access.
+    If SNMD is exposed to the internet you should setup a reverse proxy which enforces authentication (see also :ref:`appx-nginx`) and prevent direct MQTT access.

-The ACL file ``/etc/mosquitto/users.acl`` controls read and write access to MQTT topics.
-The following example allows anonymous read access to all topics and write access to topics below ``nagios/`` for the ``nag2mqtt`` user.
+The ACL file ``/etc/mosquitto/users.acl`` defines subscribe and publishing access on MQTT topics.
+The following example allows anonymous subscribe access to all topics and publishing access for the ``nag2mqtt`` user to all topics below ``nagios/``.

 .. code-block:: none
     :caption: /etc/mosquitto/users.acl